hawkzhou3/new-concept-english-1/Lesson 83 Going on holiday.md

 We're going to leave tomorrow.
 Tom and I are going to have a holiday.
 - Aren't you lucky!
-- `When you going to have a holiday`, Sam?
+- `When are you going to have a holiday`, Sam?
 - I don't know.
 I've already had my holiday this year.
 - Where did you go?
 - I stayed at home.